Revisiting my save goals in my last post reignited a forgotten passion within me.

-I was also aware of some significant gaps in the u21 squad, so would be looking to bring in some bargains there too.
+I was also aware of some significant gaps in the u21 squad, so I would be looking to bring in some bargains there too.

 As expected, I splurged HARD on central defence.

-I definitely overpaid for Koumetio because he came from a rival Premier League team, but his quality and experience was too good to ignore, and he should give me a couple of good seasons.
+I definitely overpaid for Koumetio because he came from a rival Premier League team, but his quality and experience were too good to ignore, and he should give me a couple of good seasons.

-Bodson has incredible potential; he’s only 19 years old and his percentage is already higher than that of most seniors; he’ll be an excellent cup starter and rotational first teamer.
-He’ll be played primarily as a central defender, but will double as a wingback in the cup to learn some versatility.
+Bodson has incredible potential; he’s only 19 years old, and his percentage is already higher than that of most seniors.
+He’ll be an excellent cup starter and rotational first teamer.
+He’ll be played primarily as a central defender but will double as a wingback in the cup to learn some versatility.

-I find that my Youth Intake doesn’t produce many quality wingbacks, so I felt the need to add some youth to this area.
+I find that my youth intake doesn’t produce many quality wingbacks, so I felt the need to add some youth to this area.
 McKay and Montano both arrived via extremely low release fees.
 Even if they don’t work out, there’s still money to be made by selling them.
 McKay is officially a central defender, but my spreadsheet rates him as a wingback, so I’ll try to retrain him.

 Bickerdike wasn’t particularly needed, but with Boyce-Clarke getting older, I’ve got to start looking for replacements.
 I already have one in the squad, but Bickerdike has the advantage of being a homegrown player.

 Marinkovic is the final member of the squad.
-My current Serbian AML wants to leave, so Marinkovic would be an ideal replacement; his personality could be a concern, but we all have to take risks from time to time.
+My current Serbian AML wants to leave, so Marinkovic would be an ideal replacement.
+His personality could be a concern, but we all have to take risks from time to time.

 Once all of the signings were complete, it was time to go over the planning spreadsheet again.

-I don’t usually bother with having separate cup teams, but with neither being deemed very important by the board, I figured it was a good chance to give some playing time to the youth players, I’ve also included some older players (Knight, Cook and Konsa) who aren’t in my first team plans but are too influential to sell.
+I don’t usually bother with having separate cup teams, but with neither being deemed very important by the board, I figured it was a good chance to give some playing time to the youth players.
+I’ve also included some older players (Knight, Cook, and Konsa) who aren’t in my first team plans but are too influential to sell.

 As the season progresses, I’m likely to make some changes to the squads, some due to poor performance or injury, and others due to bids I can’t refuse.
-The cup starters will step up, where needed, into the First Team.
+The cup starters will step up, where needed, into the first team.

 The spreadsheet was never intended to be an absolute guide, but doing this little exercise really opened my eyes to how many players I was hoarding for no reason.
 I recommend trying it with your own save; you might be surprised at who you discover lurking in your reserves.